 ADVERTISEMENT

 Credit: DH photo

-"Thiruparankundram will be the next Ayodhya," declared H Raja, a senior Tamil Nadu BJP leader, in February 2025.
-He made the statement as tensions flared in Thiruparankundram, the first of the six abodes of Lord Murugan, over demands to rename the hillock, which is also home to a dargah, as Sikkandar Malai.
+“Thiruparankundram will be the next Ayodhya,” declared H Raja, a senior Tamil Nadu BJP leader, in February 2025.
+He made this statement as tensions flared in Thiruparankundram, the first of the six abodes of Lord Murugan, over demands to rename the hillock, which is also home to a dargah, as Sikkandar Malai.

 ADVERTISEMENT

-The swift intervention of the Madurai Bench of the Madras High Court helped cool tempers.
-Four months later, in June, Union Home Minister Amit Shah visited this ancient temple city.
-He accused the DMK government of supporting the renaming of the hillock and encouraged Hindu devotees to participate in the June 22 Murugan conference, which advocated for Hindu consolidation in favour of the BJP.
+During his visit, he accused the DMK government of supporting the renaming of the hillock and encouraged Hindu devotees to participate in the June 22 Murugan conference, which advocated for Hindu consolidation in favour of the BJP.

-Both Hindus and Muslims point to "outsiders" from both communities as attempting to create tensions for political gain.
+Both Hindus and Muslims point to “outsiders” from both communities as attempting to create tensions for political gain.
+The government recently argued before the High Court that religious sacrifices are allowed in temples, which was one of the issues raised by the BJP and right-wing groups.

-Thiruparankundram hill has been a haven of religious coexistence and communal harmony for centuries, hosting the Subramaniya Swamy temple, Kasi Viswanathan temple and Sikkander Badusha dargah.
+Thiruparankundram hill has been a haven of religious coexistence and communal harmony for centuries, hosting the Subramaniya Swamy temple, Kasi Viswanathan temple, and Sikkander Badusha dargah.

-While the dargah is the most recent religious structure, dating to the 17th century, there has never been a major religious conflict in the village.
+While the dargah is the most recent religious structure, dating to the 17th century, there has never been major religious conflict in the village.

-Edakanathan, 65, who runs a stall overlooking the Murugan Temple, told DH that he moved to the village at age 12 and has never witnessed a conflict over religious identity.
+Edakanathan (65), who runs a stall overlooking the Murugan Temple, told DH that he moved to the village at age 12 and has never witnessed a conflict over religious identity.

-“To this day, Muslim brethren buy sandalwood powder from me before climbing the hillock to visit the dargah.
-Whatever happened earlier this year is just politics — it has nothing to do with us,” he said.
+“They are like our blood relatives.
+We have lived together for centuries and will continue to do so.
+To this day, Muslim brethren buy sandalwood powder from me before climbing the hillock to visit the dargah.
+That’s how united we are.
+Whatever happened earlier this year is just politics—it has nothing to do with us,” he said.

 Senthil (39), who works at a hotel, recalls being taken to the dargah by his Muslim friends when he was sick, hoping for a cure.

-"We have no differences, but it is true that outsiders are trying to create trouble.
-Thiruparankundram will never become another Ayodhya," he said.
+“I came here 12 years ago and have visited the dargah multiple times, while my friends have come to the temple.
+We have no differences, but it is true that outsiders are trying to create trouble.
+Thiruparankundram will never become another Ayodhya.
+There is no dispute here,” he said.

+ADVERTISEMENT